BenTMatthews/SpoonCMS/README.md

         [MyFancyAuthorizationAttribute]
         public IActionResult Admin()
         {
-            // Me must specifcy in the second parameter that this is for a controller, so set it to true. return Content(SpoonWebWorker.GenerateResponseString(Request.HttpContext, true), "text/html");
+            // Me must specify in the second parameter that this is for a controller, so set it to true. return Content(SpoonWebWorker.GenerateResponseString(Request.HttpContext, true), "text/html");
         }